framps/raspiBackup/README.md

 ## Support

-Support is given only for raspiBackup related issues.
-For general Linux questions use other places.
+Support is given **only** for raspiBackup related issues.
+For any other general questions (for example Linux questions) use other information sources.

 * [Create issues](https://github.com/framps/raspiBackup/issues/new/choose)
 * [Ask questions](https://github.com/framps/raspiBackup/discussions/categories)